A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Computational experiments

 \section{Computational experiments}

-In this section, we want to evaluate the performance of our heuristic and the impact of its different components.
-We want to answer the following questions: \begin{itemize} \item How does our heuristic perform on a diverse set of MIQCQPs? \item What is the impact of parallelization on solution quality and efficiency? \item How do the different LNS heuristics contribute to the overall performance? \item What are the effects of varying the number of Frank-Wolfe iterations, power penalty parameter \(p\), and convexification parameter \(\ell\)? \end{itemize}
+In this section, we evaluate the performance of our heuristic and the impact of its different components.
+We seek to answer the following questions: \begin{itemize} \item How does our heuristic perform on a diverse set of MIQCQPs? \item What is the impact of parallelization on solution quality and efficiency? \item How do the different LNS heuristics contribute to the overall performance? \item What are the effects of varying the number of Frank-Wolfe iterations, power penalty parameter \(p\), and convexification parameter \(\ell\)? \end{itemize}

-We measure performance with different metrics, including the gap at the end of the time limit (compared to a reference dual bound), primal integral (PI), and whether a solution was found altogether.
+We measure performance with respect to different metrics, including the time to the first feasible solution (TTF), the gap at the end of the time limit (compared to a reference dual bound), and the primal integral (PI).
 These metrics highlight different important criteria that can be relevant depending on the context.